-- Coaxial speakers are commonly the default sound system package that comes with your new car.
 Drivers are located in the same speaker, making coaxials smaller than components.
-If you buy an upgraded sound system, most likely, there is a component speaker option that you can pay extra to obtain.
+If you buy an upgraded sound system, most likely within new speakers, a component system option is available, but you may need to pay extra.

-To make an informed decision to purchase and install car speakers both component and coaxial, the following speaker terminology should be understood.
+To make an informed decision to purchase and install car speakers, you should understand the following speaker terminology for both component and coaxial options:

 - Crossover filters and splits high and low frequencies and sends them to different speakers.

-- Tweeter drivers are designed to produce high-frequency sounds, also known as a treble loudspeaker.
+- Tweeter drivers are designed to produce high frequencies, also known as treble loudspeakers.

-- Woofer drivers, much larger in size than tweeters, are designed to produce low-frequency sounds, also known as a bass loudspeaker.
+- Woofer drivers, much larger than tweeters, are designed to produce low-frequency sounds, also known as bass loudspeakers.

-- Midrange drivers produce middle of the road frequency sounds.
+- Mid-range speakers drivers produce middle of the road frequency sounds.

-- Impedance rating describes the amount of power needed to deliver optimum electrical signals and is measured in ohms.
+- Impedance rating describes the power needed to deliver optimum electrical signals and is measured in ohms.